MicrosoftDocs/dataexplorer-docs/data-explorer/power-apps-connector.md

 1. Select **Create** on the **Azure Data Explorer** window that appears.

     :::image type="content" source="media/power-apps-connector/create-connector.png" alt-text="Screenshot of the Azure Data Explorer connection dialog box, highlighting the create button.":::
-1. In the authentication window, sign in to your account.
+1. Provide your credentials in the authentication window.

 For more information on the Azure Data Explorer connector in :::no-loc text="Power Apps":::, see [Azure Data Explorer connector](/connectors/kusto)

-## 2- Create app
+## Create app

 1. On the left menu, select **Apps**.
 1. Select **+ New app** > **Start with a page design**.